GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 }
 ```

-If the query is completed, you will get a query payload back with the `queryStatus` equal to `Complete`.
-The payload will also contain the query results for the query submitted.
+If the query is completed, the API returns the following JSON payload indicating that the `queryStatus` is equal to `Complete`.
+The payload also contains the results for the query you submitted.

 Example of a completed query: